← Back to Blog

 • Up to €35 million or 7% for violations involving prohibited practices under Article 5

 • Penalty levels take into account the nature, gravity, and duration of the infringement, cooperation with authorities, the financial benefit gained or loss avoided, and whether the same operator has previously been penalized.
-Notified Body inspections are expected to begin within months of the August 2026 effective date.
+Notified Body inspections are expected to begin within months of the effective date, which was postponed for high-risk systems from August 2026 to December 2, 2027 under the 2026 Digital Omnibus agreement.

 What "ready" looks like